-The Construction Method Statement shall include an implementation and retention programme for the facilities hereby listed and shall be subject of consultation to the Highways Agency on behalf of the Secretary of State.
-The development shall be carried out in accordance with the approved details.
+The Construction Method Statement shall include an implementation and retention programme for the facilities hereby listed.
+The submitted details shall be subject to consultation with the Highways Agency on behalf of the Secretary of State and the development shall be carried out in accordance with the approved details.